-The Dietary Guidelines for Americans-which provide nutrition recommendations and are the basis for federal food programs such as MyPlate -are updated every five years by the US Department of Agriculture (USDA) and the Department of Health and Human Services (HHS).
+The federal government's Dietary Guidelines for Americans-which provide nutrition recommendations and are the basis for federal food programs such as MyPlate -are updated every five years.
 An advisory committee's suggested recommendations have been released for public comment.